apavlidi/WebCrawler/README.md

 For CI/CD it uses [CircleCI](https://app.circleci.com/), for deployment [AWS Elastic Beanstalk](https://aws.amazon.com/elasticloadbalancing/) and the application is wrapped with [Docker](https://www.docker.com/).

+It also integrated with [Snyk](https://snyk.io/) for security vulnerabilities.

 The CI/CD includes the following steps:
 1. Check codestyle
 2. Run tests